Loading

 Start with a spreadsheet

-You know what you'd like out of your next role, but before you dive into filling out applications, you need a plan to stay organized.
-If you're currently receiving unemployment benefits, it's also required that you keep a log of all active job searches.
+Once you've identified what you want for your next role, don't dive into filling out applications just yet.
+You need a plan to stay organized.
+If you're currently receiving unemployment benefits, your locality might require you to keep a log of all active job searches.

 Tip: Don't forget to upload your resume to LinkedIn and Glassdoor.
 Uploading a resume to LinkedIn will allow you to Easy Apply with the tap or click of a button.
 Glassdoor also offers one free resume review through TopResume.